salonibalkondekar/text-to-cad/README.md

-*The AI CAD.js interface featuring the AI model generator, generated CAD code editor, and real-time 3D viewport with interactive controls.*
+*The Text-to-CAD interface featuring the AI model generator, generated CAD code editor, and real-time 3D viewport with interactive controls.*

 ---